Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 end
 ````

-Another way we can utilize the Strategy pattern is for the context to pass its `self` into a strategy method
+Another way we can utilize the Strategy pattern is for the context to pass its `self` into a strategy method.
+The example below also has an example if you were to pass the strategy in as a proc.
+We would bundle up our `#work` method into a proc object and pass it in when initializing our Person class.
+Which could be used when the strategy interface is a very simple design, such as our example below.

 ````
 class Fireman